 Running your own business or being a free trader has a ton of benefits.
-You work for yourself, you’re your own boss and you get to dictate how your business is run.
+You work for yourself, you’re your own boss, and you get to dictate how your business is run.

 But there are some parts about running your own business that isn’t particularly fun.
 Making sure that your accounts are up to order and sorting out your HMRC returns is one of them.

-Gah, even saying the word tax can bore people to sleep.
+Yawn, even saying the word tax can bore people to sleep.
 It’s confusing and complicated.
 But if you don’t do it right, you could face fines or worse, an investigation from the HMRC themselves.

 And that’s a big threat, isn’t it?
-To have the HMRC come down on your business like a lightning strike from the Zeus.
+To have the HMRC come down on your business like a lightning strike from Zeus.
 That’s understandable.
 No one wants the HMRC scrutinising your business after all.
 But most of this threat comes from a lack of understanding of what an HMRC investigation is.

 That’s where we come in.
 Without any further ado, let’s shine some light on what HMRC investigations are, how to prevent them from happening and what you need to prepare if you’re being investigated.